IBM-Cloud/docs/dedicated/index.md

 ##Restoring your dedicated instance
 {: #restorededicated}

-{{site.data.keyword.Bluemix_notm}} Dedicated settings and configurations are backed up regularly to prepare for any unplanned outages in the environment.
+{{site.data.keyword.Bluemix_notm}} Dedicated settings, metadata, and configurations are backed up regularly to prepare for any unplanned outages in the environment.
+Your data that you are responsible for backing up includes application data, cloud database services data, and object stores.

-As part of the backup of your data, IBM completes the following tasks:
+As part of the data backup, which includes system metadata and configurations, IBM completes the following tasks:

 <ul>
 <li>Encrypts all backup copies and manages encryption keys</li>